 You'll find that most planners mix and match these income options, which -- surprise! -- makes it difficult to do a side-by-side comparison of financial pros.
 Don't be misled by simple labels.
 Ask planner candidates exactly how they will be paid.
 "Fee-only" should mean that the planner accepts no sales or trading commissions.
 Ask directly to be sure.

 "Fee-based" and "fee-offset" are not the same as "fee-only."
 The fundamental basis of these relationships is a fee, but subsequent commissions are also part of the package -- either charged on top of fees ("fee-based") or subtracted from fees ("fee-offset").

 Unless you know exactly what you're after, stay away from the "complete financial plan for a few thousand dollars" option.
-The resulting plans are often long on flashy charts but short on specific advice to solve your unique problems.
+The resulting plans are often long on glossy charts but short on specific advice to solve your unique problems.
 Moreover, there may be no ongoing advice to service your constantly evolving needs.

 The more money you have, the easier it will be to find a fee-based financial planner, particularly one that charges a "percent of assets" fee.
-Having a lot of money doesn't necessarily mean your finances are more complex, but it does make it more likely that a planner can save (or make) you enough to more than offset the ongoing fee.
+Having a lot of money doesn't necessarily mean that your finances are more complex, but it does make it more likely that a planner can save (or make) you enough to more than offset the ongoing fee.

 The bottom line

-For more on finding good help these days, see:
+More on finding good help these days: